-A single-dose clinical pharmacology study using a 60 mg dapoxetine dose was conducted in subjects with mild (CrCl 50 to 80 mL/min), moderate (CrCl 30 to <50 mL/min), and severe renal impairment (CrCl <30 mL/min) and in subjects with normal renal function (CrCl >80 mL/min).
+A single-dose clinical pharmacology study using 60 mg dapoxetine dose was conducted in subjects with mild (CrCL 50 to 80 mL/min), moderate (CrCL 30 to < 50 mL/min), and severe renal impairment (CrCL < 30 mL/min) and in subjects with normal renal function (CrCL > 80 mL/min).
 No clear trend for an increase in dapoxetine AUC with decreasing renal function was observed.
 AUC in subjects with severe renal impairment was approximately 2-fold that of subjects with normal renal function, although there are limited data in patients with severe renal impairment.
 Dapoxetine pharmacokinetics have not been evaluated in patients requiring renal dialysis (see Dosage & Administration and Precautions).

 In patients with mild hepatic impairment, unbound Cmax

 of dapoxetine is decreased by 28% and unbound AUC is unchanged.
 The unbound Cmax

 and AUC of the active fraction (the sum of the unbound exposure of dapoxetine and desmethyldapoxetine) were decreased by 30% and 5%, respectively.